webplatform/docs/dom/tutorials/index.md

 {{Basic Page}}
 ==Introduction to Document Object Model==

 DOM is an interface to interact with the contents of a webpage.
 All elements in a webpage can be described in a Document Object Model (DOM).
 What this means is that every HTML document can be represented as a tree of “objects”.
-This object model is used with JavaScript to create dynamic HTML.
+This object model is commonly used with JavaScript to create dynamic HTML.
 In a DOM, all the HTML elements of a webpage like tags, attributes, comments and content are divided into the units called “Nodes”.

-For example, html tags are called “element nodes” and attributes of a tag are called “attribute nodes”, similarly text data are called “text nodes” and comments are called “comments nodes” and so on.
+For example, tags are called “element nodes” and attributes of a tag are called “attribute nodes”, similarly text data are called “text nodes” and comments are called “comments nodes” and so on.